inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/Cosine/acos.md

 # `acos`

-Compute the arc cosine of `x`, where the output is in radians.
+Compute the principal value of the arc cosine of `x`, return in radians.

 - For `x` in range `[-1, 1]`, return value in range `[0, pi]`
 - Otherwise, throw a `DomainError`